 COMMUNITY CHECK-INS SCHEDULED: Each Thursday from 12-1 pm, the Town of Eagle will be hosting a community-wide Town Hall to get together and answer any questions you might have.
 The meeting link for our next meeting is here.
 Please note, for security reasons we request that you register and create a free Zoom ID to participate in the meeting.

 PUBLIC MEETINGS: The Town of Eagle is canceling all non-essential, non-government meetings, events and has closed public access to town-owned facilities on a rolling basis to limit exposure and slow the transmission of the COVID-19 novel coronavirus until May 31, 2020.
 The Town will resume public meetings following the criteria of the Public Health Orders beginning in June.
 Information to the public on how they can attend will appear in the published Agendas.

 Until otherwise permitted, all Town of Eagle Public Meetings will be posted and conducted using an online platform where citizens can join and participate.
-Public comments prior to the meeting can be submitted to Jenny Rakow, Town Clerk at firstname.lastname@example.org or by calling 970-328-9623.
-Links to attend the virtual Board of Trustee and Planning and Zoning Commission meetings can be found on the Agenda, Minutes, and Packets page and following the link for the upcoming meeting - https://www.townofeagle.org/773/Agendas-Minutes-and-Packets
+Public comments prior to the meeting can be submitted to Jenny Rakow, Town Clerk at email@example.com or by calling 970-328-9623.
+Links to attend the virtual Board of Trustee and Planning and Zoning Commission meetings can be found on the Agenda, Minutes, and Packets page and following this link for the upcoming meeting.

 PUBLIC EVENTS: All public events currently scheduled through May 31st have been delayed until further notice.
 Event contact, firstname.lastname@example.org.

 PUBLIC SPACES: Playgrounds, picnic areas, and shelters conducive to gathering have been temporarily closed by the State of Colorado.
 This also includes the Town of Eagle playgrounds, BMX track and pump track.
 Bike trails, walking paths, open space, and open fields in parks are still open with physical distancing of 6 feet being required while recreating.
 The Dog Park, the Eagle River Park, and ERP restrooms will be open, starting April 29h.
 Social distancing is required in this area.
 More information can be found here.

 MUNICIPAL COURT: All Court Dates have been postponed until June 17, 2020.
 If you receive a ticket, you are requested to make payment via CitePay, by US Mail (PO Box 609 Eagle CO 81631) or by dropping off a check in the Town’s drive-through payment dropbox located in the rear parking lot of Town Hall.
 DO NOT DROP OFF CASH.
 Any questions should be directed to Regina Aloia, Municipal Court Clerk at firstname.lastname@example.org or by calling 970-328-9629.